ITboo/CRUD-API/README.md

 ### 2. How to install
 1. clone this repo ` git clone https://github.com/ITboo/CRUD-API.git `
+2. go to cloned repo ` cd crud-api `
-2. Run ` npm i `
+3. Run ` npm install ` to install all needed dependencies

-### 3. How to run
-1. Install
-2. Create .env file in the root of the project with defined PORT var
-3. Run one of following scripts:
+4. You can run these scripts:

-prod mode: `npm run start:prod`
+To run in production mode: `npm run start:prod`

-dev mode: `npm run start:dev`
+To start in dev mode: `npm run start:dev`

-### 4. Tests
-Run tests scenarios for API
-`npm run:test`

-### 5. Multy Mode

-multi mode: `npm run start:multi`
+To run multi mode with load balancer: `npm run start:multi`

+To run tests scenarios for API: `npm run:test`